tboulet/Operational-Research/README.md

 $$x_{i,j} + x_{i,j'} \leq 1$$
 This means that if the VM $j$ is placed on the server $i$, then the VM $j'$ cannot be placed on the same server.

+This variant is implemented as the class `problems.vmp_with_incompatibilities.VMPlacementProblemWithIncomp` and it's configuration can be found in the `configs/problem/vmp_incomp.yaml` file.

 You can use the following command to solve the problem with this variant (the tag is `vmp_incomp`):

 ```bash